WATCH: former VA pathologist appears to struggle during sobriety test

 FAYETTEVILLE, Ark.
-(KNWA) — A Fayetteville law firm released video via their company Facebook page that appears to show former VA pathologist Robert Levy during a field sobriety test.
+(KFTA) — A Fayetteville law firm released video via their company Facebook page that appears to show former VA pathologist Robert Levy during a field sobriety test.

 Odom Law Firm states on their Facebook page, “footage of Robert Levy’s arrest, the former VA medical doctor who was indicted today [August 20] on three counts of manslaughter by a federal Grand Jury.”